 , it’s cause we’ll need it for a later step.

-4. Where the heck are the particles?
+4. Where are the particles?

 We’re creating them, they’re just not visible yet.
 Just like we had to write draw_emitter